 Social Events Build a Sense of Community

-It’s midsummer and a great time for people to gather for a fun, live event.
-Your community association, apartment building, or other residential development, can hold a social get together which can generate some very good vibes in rental tenants.
+After all, summer is a great time for people to gather for a fun, live event.
+Your community association, apartment building, or other residential development, should include a social get together which can generate some very good vibes in rental tenants.

 While some condo buildings and multifamily developments are designed make it easy for tenants to meet or socialize, others, such as condo towers may contribute to tenant isolation and alienation.